 The fight against organized crime and terrorism requires proactive thinking, which includes cooperation between the public and private sectors.
 It is also necessary to develop a multidisciplinary approach to this phenomenon, close cooperation between political decision-makers, executive and legislative institutions as well as international cooperation.
 The need for a realistic assessment of these phenomena and the desire to combat them is part of the process of establishing and implementing a real and successful strategy.
 Also staff specialization and appropriate training of those involved in the fight against organized crime and terrorism, resource sharing and finding better ways of regional and international co-operation.
-International and regional co-operation also plays a very important role in developing a solid strategy for fighting organized crime.
-As is well known, there is no country that can deal with the organized on its own crime and terrorist activities.
-Only with international cooperation can we hope to reduce these activities.17
+International and regional co-operation also plays a very important role in developing a solid strategy for fighting organized

-15 SELEC, as successor of SECI Center founded in 1999, is established to provide support to its 11 Member States (Albania, Bosnia and Herzegovina, Bulgaria, The former Yugoslav Republic of Macedonia, Hellenic Republic, Hungary, Moldavia, Montenegro, Romania, Serbia, and Turkey) to enhance the coordination in preventing and combating crime, including transnational serious and organized crime.
+&lt;sup>15 SELEC, as successor of SECI Center founded in 1999, is established to provide support to its 11 Member States (Albania, Bosnia and Herzegovina, Bulgaria, The former Yugoslav Republic of Macedonia, Hellenic Republic, Hungary, Moldavia, Montenegro, Romania, Serbia, and Turkey) to enhance the coordination in preventing and combating crime, including transnational serious and organized crime.

-16 Translation-Marija Rutevska
+&lt;sup>16 Translation-Marija Rutevska